Mick Harris: Scorn

 Harris founded Scorn in 1991 with Napalm Death's original bassist/lead singer Nic Bullen.
 Scorn released several well-received albums and EPs in the early 1990s, creating a fusion of experimental heavy metal, electronic music, and dark dub music.
 Bullen left Scorn in 1995 and Harris continued to release albums exploring dark and minimalist industrial hip-hop territory, with a focus on extremely low and loud bass frequencies.
 Harris' work presaged dubstep.
 Scorn has been associated with Earache Records, Invisible Records, Hymen, Combat Records and Record Label Records.
 Refuse; Start Fires was released in 2010 on OHM Resistance.
 In November 2011, Harris announced that the Scorn project was "put to bed".
 Scorn returned in 2019 with an EP entitled Feather and an LP both released on Ohm Resistance.
 The LP was called Cafe Mor.
 It featured a contribution from Jason Williamson of Sleaford Mods and was mastered by Daniele Antezza of Dadub.
 The Only Place was released in 2021.

 Personal life

-As of 2012, Harris was married and also has two children and lives in Birmingham, working as a technician in a music college.
+As of 2012, Harris was married to his wife, Helen.
+The couple have two children, Joshua and Narissa, and a granddaughter named Maya.
+Harris resides in Birmingham, where he works as a technician at a music college.